Position Type: Full-time, indefinite term

-- Collaborate with CBRC staff and external partners, and participate in team meetings and training program events (10%)
+- Collaborating with CBRC staff and external partners, and participating in team meetings (10%)

-- 1-2 years of experience applying values of equity, social justice, decolonization, Indigenization, anti-oppression and/or community-based research in community consultation or knowledge mobilization settings
+- 2-3 years of experience applying values of equity, social justice, decolonization, anti-oppression and/or community-based research in community consultation, research, or knowledge mobilization settings

-- Intermediate knowledge of mental health issues pertaining to 2S/LGBTQ+ communities
+- Advanced knowledge of sexual and reproductive health issues pertaining to 2S/LGBTQ+ communities

-- Intermediate knowledge of relevant theories and frameworks in community-based research and population health equity work (e.g., intersectionality, minority stress theory, social ecology, syndemics, social determinants of health)
+- Advanced knowledge of relevant theories and frameworks in community-based research and population health equity work (e.g., intersectionality, minority stress theory, syndemics, social determinants of health)

 - Understanding of diverse 2S/LGBTQ+ community health issues and perspectives, including by way of lived experience